geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

    //       problems on MacOS then consider reducing MAX_EQN and MAX_SPECIES
    //       to smaller values than are listed below.
    //         -- Bob Yantosca (03 May 2022)
+   //   (3) The large value of MAX_EQN = 18000 is necessary to run the
+   //       complete MCM mechanism in KPP.
+   //         -- Rolf Sander (2024-01-03)
    #ifdef MACOS
    #define MAX_EQN        2000     // Max number of equations (MacOS only)
    #define MAX_SPECIES    1000     // Max number of species   (MacOS only)
    #else
-   #define MAX_EQN       11000     // Max number of equations
+   #define MAX_EQN       18000     // Max number of equations
    #define MAX_SPECIES    6000     // Max number of species
    #endif
    #define MAX_SPNAME       30     // Max char length of species name